Marie Burchard was born 1982 in Bonn and grew up bilingual in Paris. She studied at “Ernst Busch Academy of Dramatic Art” from 2005 till 2008.

 Since January 2019 she can be seen in the play "status quo" directed by Marius von Mayenburg at the Schaubühne Berlin.
 From 30 May, "Roads" by Sebastian Schipper will be shown in cinemas.
 The film opened the International Feature Film series at the Tribeca Film Festival in New York.

 In 2020, Marie Burchard shot the feature film "Oskar's Dress" directed by Hüseyin Tabak and "Mein Hass bekommt ihr nicht" directed by Kilian Riedhof.
 She also appeared in "Liebe.
 Jetzt!" and "Frau Jordann stellt gleich".

-In 2021, she was in front of the camera for Til Schweiger's adaptation of the novel "Kurt.
-In the turbulent comedy "Jagdsaison," Marie Burchard took on one of the three lead roles alongside Rosalie Thomass and Almila Bagriacik, directed by Aron Lehmann.
+In 2021 she was in front of the camera for Til Schweiger's novel adaptation "Kurt" and Bully Herbig's "Tausend Zeilen" based on the book by Juan Morenos.
+In the turbulent comedy "Jagdsaison", Marie Burchard took on one of the three leading roles alongside Rosalie Thomass and Almila Bagriacik, directed by Aron Lehmann.

 "Oskar's Dress" opened in cinemas on 22 December 2022.